Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Abstract

 \section{Abstract}

 Quantum circuit testing is essential for detecting potential faults in realistic quantum devices, while the testing process itself also suffers from the inexactness and unreliability of quantum operations.
-This paper alleviates the issue by proposing a novel framework of automatic test pattern generation (ATPG) for the robust quantum circuit testing.
-We introduce the stabilizer projector decomposition (SPD) for representing the quantum test pattern, and construct the test application using Clifford-only circuits, which are rather robust and efficient as evidenced in the fault-tolerant quantum computation.
+This paper alleviates the issue by proposing a novel framework of automatic test pattern generation (ATPG) for robust testing of logical quantum circuits.
+We introduce the stabilizer projector decomposition (SPD) for representing the quantum test pattern, and construct the test application (i.e., state preparation and measurement) using Clifford-only circuits, which are rather robust and efficient as evidenced in the fault-tolerant quantum computation.
 However, it is generally hard to generate SPDs due to the exponentially growing number of the stabilizer projectors.
 To circumvent this difficulty, we develop an SPD generation algorithm, as well as several acceleration techniques which can exploit both locality and sparsity in generating SPDs.
 The effectiveness of our algorithms are validated by 1) theoretical guarantees under reasonable conditions, 2) experimental results on commonly used benchmark circuits, such as Quantum Fourier Transform (QFT), Quantum Volume (QV) and Bernstein-Vazirani (BV) in IBM Qiskit.
-For example, test patterns are automatically generated by our algorithm for a 10-qubit QFT circuit, and then a fault is detected by simulating the test application with detection accuracy higher than 91\%.